-If you want to build a stable you will have consider whether you need planning permission
+If you want to build a stable you will have considered whether you need planning permission

-Most of the mobile buildings that we construct do not need planning permission, but it is always wise to check the new planning rule opposite.
+Most of the mobile buildings that we construct do not need planning permission, but it is always wise to check the new planning rules below.

 Planning permission is not about the size of a building; it is about the location and its intended use.
 Even greenhouses need planning permission in certain circumstances.

-Some of our largest buildings have not required planning permission, whilst some of our smallest ones have because they where built in a Conservation Area or other special space.
+Some of our largest buildings have not required planning permission, whilst some of our smallest ones have because they were built in a Conservation Area or other special space.